Frequently Asked Questions

 What is Athens to Atlanta?

-Athens-to-Atlanta is the oldest and most famous road skate in North America.
-Starting in Athens, Georgia, participants skate through beautiful country roads and quiet suburbia before navigating city streets and triumphantly crossing the 87 mile finish line in Atlanta's Old Fourth Ward Skate Park.
+Athens to Atlanta is the oldest and most famous road skate in North America.
+Starting in Athens, Georgia, participants skate through beautiful country roads and quiet suburbia before navigating city streets and triumphantly crossing the 87 mile finish line in historic downtown Atlanta.
 The course is challenging and requires experienced skating ability, courage, and stamina.
 Skaters who may not be ready for the whole 87 miles may opt for the 38 mile event, which also starts in Athens, or the 49 mile event, which starts in Dacula and ends in Atlanta.
-Three, four, and five wheeled skates are welcome, and skaters of any age may enter.
+Inlines and quads are welcome, and skaters aged 8-108 may enter.

 When and where do I get my skate packet?

-Packets can be picked up at the Classic Center in Athens (corner of Thomas and Washington Streets on the East end of town, in the Cypress Room) from 3-6pm Saturday the day before the event.
+Packets can be picked up at the Classic Center in Athens (corner of Thomas and Washington Streets on the East end of town, in the Cypress Room - down on Foundry St) from 3-6pm Saturday the day before the event.
 This is your last day to register; no event day registration is available.

 What ages are allowed to participate?

-All ages are welcome for the 38 mile, but you must be 13 or older to participate in the 49 and 87 mile event.
+All ages are welcome for the Saturday 10K.
+You must be 8 or older to participate in the 38 mile event.
+You must be 13 or older to participate in the 49 and 87 mile event.

 Where is the starting line?

-The 87 and 38 mile skates start at 7:00 a.m.
-SHARP at the Classic Center (N. Thomas and E. Hancock).
+The 87 and 38 mile skates start at 7:00 AM SHARP in front of the Classic Center (N Thomas St and E Hancock Ave).
 Do NOT arrive at 7:01 – we are already gone!
-The 49 mile skaters will board a bus to their start line in Dacula, where they will start at 9:30 a.m.
+The 49 mile skaters start at 9:30 AM in Dacula (2493 2nd Ave).

 What time should I be on the starting line?

-For the 38 and 87 mile skates, be ready to roll at the start line at 6:50am - we roll at 7:00 a.m. per Henry's phone!
-The starting line leaves with the skaters so don't be late.
+For the 38 and 87 mile skates, be ready to roll at the start line at 6:50 AM - we roll at 7:00 AM sharp!
+The starting line leaves with the skaters, so don't be late.
+49 mile skaters start at 9:30 AM in Dacula, we recommend being ready to roll by 9:15 AM.

 How long does it take?

-Most recreational skaters will average 9 to 10 mph, while the elite men and women average 17-20 mph.
+Most recreational skaters will average 9 to 10 mph, while the elite skaters average 17-20 mph.
 As a result, skaters cover the 87 miles with a wide range of finishing times - anywhere from 4.5-10 hours.
 38-mile skaters take 2-5 hours to complete their event.
-52-mile skaters are expected to come in around the same time as the 87-mile skaters.
+49-mile skaters are expected to come in around the same time as the 87-mile skaters.

 Can I change the distance after I've registered?